 Justice James Wilson set forth, “The first and governing maxim in the interpretation of a statute is to discover the meaning of those who made it.”

-In Federalist No. 81, Hamilton declared, “There is not a syllable in the [Constitution] which directly empowers the national courts to construe the laws according to the spirit of the Constitution. … The Constitution ought to be the standard of construction for the laws, and that wherever there is an evident opposition, the laws ought to give place to the Constitution.”
-And yet this non-existent “spirit” is the essence of today’s “living constitution” as amended by judicial diktat rather than its prescribed method in Article V.
+In Federalist No. 81, Hamilton declared: “There is not a syllable in the [Constitution] which directly empowers the national courts to construe the laws according to the spirit of the Constitution. … The Constitution ought to be the standard of construction for the laws, and that wherever there is an evident opposition, the laws ought to give place to the Constitution.”
+And yet this non-existent “spirit” is the errant basis for today’s “living constitution,” enabling amendment by judicial diktat rather than its prescribed method in Article V.

-But the national courts have done great damage to our Constitution’s original form and intent, errantly, regressively and perilously eroding Rule of Law and incrementally replacing it with the rule of men.
-The federal judiciary has indeed become the “despotic branch” that Jefferson warned of.
+To this end, national courts have done great damage to our Constitution’s original form and intent, errantly, regressively and perilously eroding Rule of Law and “progressively” replacing it with the rule of men.
+The federal judiciary has indeed become the “despotic branch” of which Jefferson forewarned

 The Rule of Men

 “The basis of our political systems is the right of the People to make and to alter their Constitutions of Government.
 But the Constitution which at any time exists, until changed by an explicit and authentic act of the whole People is sacredly obligatory upon all.” ——George Washington

 The first significant instance of constitutional interpretation by the federal judiciary was the 1803 case of Marbury v.
 Madison.
 The Supreme Court, under Chief Justice John Marshall, denied a plaintiff’s claim because it relied on the Judiciary Act of 1789, which the court ruled unconstitutional.

 Since that ruling, the Marbury precedent has been used by judicial activists to violate the limits of judicial power outlined in Article III of our Constitution.
 It has thus eroded Rule of Law and created a quiet constitutional crisis of decay and ruin.